Hafz-technology/Hafz-technology/README.md

 - 👋 Hi, I’m @Hafz-technology
 - 👀 I’m interested in computer science in general, and specificly in software development (Full stack development )
 - 🌱 I’m currently learning prodev frontend and backend
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me Email: khalilhafz@gmail.com - mobile: +201006664008

 <!---
 Hafz-technology/Hafz-technology is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.